 In essence, polysaccharides are what the body uses as its primary source of energy: the starch varieties like amylose and amylopectin serving as short-term energy stores, and the glycogen component, manufactured primarily in the liver and muscles, serving as a long-term energy store.
 Nearly every system of the body relies on these two types of polysaccharides as fuel, a lack of which can lead to serious health problems of the heart, brain, reproductive system, blood, and more.

 One of the reasons why Agaricus landed itself in the research spotlight as far back as the 1970s is its strong association with low rates of geriatric illness amongst the elderly inhabitants of Piedade.
 This is the mountain village in Brazil where Agaricus Blazei was believed to have first originated.
 Researchers observed that the people who consumed Agaricus tended not to develop serious chronic illnesses as they progressed into their sunset years.

-Beta-glucan polysaccharides in particular are known to possess that unique immunomodulatory potential that I mentioned earlier, and they perhaps deserve the most credit for exhibiting the anti-infection and anti-tumor activities often attributed to polysaccharides in general.
+Beta-glucan polysaccharides in particular are known to possess that unique immunomodulatory potential that we mentioned earlier, and they perhaps deserve the most credit for exhibiting the anti-infection and anti-tumor activities often attributed to polysaccharides in general.
 Polysaccharides are one of the driving factors behind the concept of “mushroom power.”
 Think Super Mario Brothers mushrooms that give your character a “size-up” strength boost − and they just might, for all intents and purposes, help reveal the mystery of prolonged youthfulness associated with medicinal mushrooms like Agaricus Blazei.

 Can Agaricus Mushrooms Help Fight Cancer?